earn-alliance/wallet-commander-cli/README.md

 # Wallet Commander CLI

-[Join the conversation in Discord](https://discord.gg/GD65eQuVGz) - Earn Alliance Community#wallet-commander channel
+[Join the conversation in Discord](https://discord.gg/rCPG8A7mSe) - Earn Alliance Community#wallet-commander channel

 ## Introduction

-The wallet commander is used for signing blockchain operations for 3rd party platforms.
+The Wallet Commander is used for **signing blockchain operations for 3rd party platforms**.

-For blockchains like axie infinity's Ronin Network, it's not possible to deploy smart contracts to execute complex operations in a decentralized fashion.
-In general, decentralized finance may require to process large amounts of data which would be inefficient to store on the blockchain and would be better to only derive a set of transactions to be executed.
-With the rise in GameFi, investors are managing thousands of wallets and require to sign many transactions with many private keys which is cumbersome.
-The **Wallet Commander** enables 3rd party platforms to calculate a set of blockchain transactions which can be signed and executed by the owner of the set of wallets.
+For blockchains like Axie Infinity's Ronin network, it's not possible to deploy smart contracts to execute complex operations in a decentralized fashion.

+In general, decentralized finance may require the processing of large amounts of data.
+This is inefficient to store on the blockchain; it is far more efficient to only derive a set of transactions to be executed.

+With the rise in GameFi, investors are managing thousands of wallets and are required to sign many transactions with many private keys, which is cumbersome.

+>**The Wallet Commander command line interface (CLI) enables 3rd party platforms to calculate a set of blockchain transactions which can be picked up and signed by the owner of the set of wallets.**

-This project is meant to be open for anyone to share and build on top of.
-Starting with [Earn Alliance](https://earnalliance.com) as the first approved platform to be pre-built into the CLI, the CLI should be flexible to accept commands from any Wallet Commander API service without the need to create a custom command.
+This project is designed to be open for anyone to share and build on top of.
+Starting with [Earn Alliance](https://earnalliance.com) as the first approved platform to be pre-built into the CLI, the CLI should be flexible to accept commands from any Wallet Commander API server without the need to create a custom command.

 ![wallet-commander-diagram](static/img/overview.png)

-### How it works
+### How it Works

-A platform may provide a wallet-commander graphql api server which has a queue of blockchain operations they wish their customers to sign.
+A platform may provide a Wallet Commander GraphQL API server which has a **queue of blockchain operations** they wish their customers to sign.

-The `wallet-commander` cli picks up commands and signs the requests on behalf of the platform.
+The `wallet-commander` CLI picks up commands and **signs the requests** on behalf of the platform.

-The cli will have access to locally stored private keys and (soon) a whitelist of operations that are allowed to be done with the keys.
+The CLI will have access to **locally stored private keys** and (soon) a whitelist of operations that are allowed to be done with the keys.

-Upon signing the operation, the transaction or error will be provided to the wallet-commander graphql api server.
+Upon signing the operation, the **transaction or error** will be provided to the Wallet Commander GraphQL API server.

-Depending on what was written, the server should then verify that the transaction has been successful, retry on failure or provide user feedback on the platfrom about the error.
+Depending on what was written, the server should then **verify** that the transaction has been successful, **retry on failure** or **provide user feedback** on the platform about the error.

 ![wallet-commander-flow](static/img/wallet-commander-flow.png)

 ## Installation

 The following instructions will enable you to install the CLI locally on your machine so you may process commands from a 3rd party platform.

 ### Mac / Linux
 #### Requirements

 - Ensure `unzip` is installed on your linux machine.
-If you don't already have it install it using `sudo apt-get install -y unzip` or similar command depending on your linux distro.
+If you don't already have it, install it using `sudo apt-get install -y unzip` or a similar command depending on your linux distro.

 Run the following installation script to install the `wallet-commander` CLI to its default location `usr/local/bin`